There are 43 names in this directory beginning with the letter C.

 Conversion is a morphological process by which a word changes category without undergoing any affixation.
 This type of word formation is also referred to as 'identical shift' or 'zero-derivation.' ex: to 'clear' (v.) as in "Please clear the table" becomes 'clear' (adj.) as in "The roads are clear"

-Refers to sonorant, vowel-like sounds that infants make during an intermediate stage of early language development.
+The term cooing refers to sonorous, vowel-like sounds that infants make during an intermediate stage of early language development.

 A copula is a type of verb, often in predicate form, that relates a subject to a descriptor (either an adjective, an NP, or an appositive).
 In English, the copula ‘to be’, is sometimes referred to as a linking verb. ex: Cinderella was gorgeous last night at the ball.
 Charles became an allergist.